-Private delivery services.
-You can use certain private delivery services (PDSs) designated by the IRS to meet the "timely mailing as timely filing" rule for tax returns.
+Private delivery services (PDSs).
+You can use certain PDSs designated by the IRS to meet the "timely mailing as timely filing" rule for tax returns.
 Go to IRS.gov/PDS for the current list of PDSs.

 The PDS can tell you how to get written proof of the mailing date.